Best Practice

 Understanding the different types of cohort studies is essential for choosing the right approach for your research.
 Each type comes with its own set of advantages and challenges, affecting everything from the study's timeline to its reliability.
 Here, we'll examine dynamic, open, and closed cohort studies, as well as prospective and retrospective cohort studies.

-Before diving into prospective and retrospective studies, it's important to note that cohort studies can also be classified based on the flexibility of their cohort membership.
+Before looking at prospective and retrospective studies, we should note that cohort studies can also be classified based on the flexibility of their cohort membership.

 In a dynamic cohort study, new participants can be added over the course of the study.
 This is often useful when studying conditions or behaviors that have high turnover rates, such as employment in a particular industry.